PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

     }
 \end{lstlisting} \

 The \lstinline!LeafletMap! component contains a \lstinline!FeatureGroup!, which includes the component \lstinline!MyEditComponent! from Leaflet Draw.
 This means that all geofences that are rendered in this same \lstinline!FeatureGroup! are affected by Leaflet Draw and can therefore be edited.
+Listing 2.36 shows this FeatureGroup, containing the EditComponent as well as the code for rendering the geofences.

 \begin{lstlisting}[caption=Rendering editable geofences, label=lst:geofenceEditing, language={JavaScript}]
     <FeatureGroup>